 The design and sales cycle for our DC power systems, from initial contact with our potential customer to the shipments of our product, may be lengthy.
 Customers generally consider a wide range of factors before making a purchase decision.
-Prior to purchasing our products, our customers often require a significant technical review, tests and evaluations over long periods of time, assessments of competitive products and approval at a number of management levels within their organization.
+Prior to purchasing our products, many of our customers often require a significant technical review, tests and evaluations over long periods of time (i.e., three to twenty-four months), assessments of competitive products and approval at a number of management levels within their organization.
 During the time our customers are evaluating our products, we may incur substantial sales and service, engineering and research and development expenses to customize our products to meet customer's application needs.
 We may also expend significant management efforts, increase manufacturing capacity, order long-lead-time components or purchase significant amounts of components and other inventory prior to receiving an order.
 Even after this evaluation process, a potential customer may not purchase our products.